MPraveenKumar97/Wind-Turbine-Failure-Analysis/README.md

 ● Establish connectivity between MySQL and Python.

-● Connect MySQL database to Tableau, Power BI for dynamic reporting.
+● Connect MySQL database to Power BI for dynamic reporting.

 ● Provide comprehensive reports and dashboards showcasing predictions and trends.